FreightWaves: December Market Trends

 Our Convoy Market Supply Index shows almost the entire country has strong supply.
 Western dry vans should continue to be tighter than the rest of the market while shippers increase imports from China, but they’re not at June levels yet.
 The major spot risk is winter storms closing down roads and backing up supply chains.
 Otherwise, we expect this supply capacity to last well into Q1.

 Looking forward, supply is continuing to catch up to demand in capacity.
 Signals like trucking hires, delays for new trucks, and used trucking prices are pointing to capacity increasing at full steam ahead.
 As demand plateaus, we expect this to begin to taper.
 Otherwise, we could see oversupply and rates decreasing.
 This will dry up the spot market, which has been at record levels in both price and size for the past year or so.

-Convoy Recommendations – Contract Freight Can Move In December
+Our Recommendation: Contract Freight Can Move in December

 Carriers can look to work on holidays if they want to get favorable spot rates.
 Holiday premiums this year will be fairly muted.
 If you take time off for the holidays, make sure to get your contracts organized so you can maximize your revenue in January when the spot market dries up.

 Shippers can continue to move freight throughout the holidays relative to other years.
 You can tender over contracted rates and have some confidence they will be accepted.
 Last year was likely a blip due to ELDs, and spot rates should reduce like normal in the new year.
 Also, Q1 is bonus time ahead of increased tariffs in Los Angeles.
 Plan accordingly and reduce your costs.

 Shippers – interested in learning more about our industry-leading tender compliance, on-time service, and data-driven insights?
 Contact us.